 The REB is committed to the advancement of knowledge, as specified in its Terms of Reference.
 The REB has the authority to approve, reject, modify, and terminate all research studies undertaken at Bruyère, its affiliates or any independent services/programs/centres that have an affiliation agreement with Bruyère.

-Unless exempted under the research ethic board's policies and procedures and the standards of the Tri-Council Policy Statement, all research proposals involving Bruyère staff or patients must be submitted for review and approval by the Bruyère Research Ethics Board before research activities can begin.
+Unless exempted under the REB’s policies and procedures and the standards of the TCPS2, all research proposals involving Bruyère staff or patients must be submitted for review and approval to the Bruyère REB prior to the commencement of any research activities.

-The meetings are not open to the public.
-Individuals wishing to convey items to the board should submit in writing to the:
+REB meetings are not open to the public.
+Individuals wishing to convey items to the board should submit in writing to the REB Office.

 The Bruyère Research Institute and the Bruyère Research Ethics Board respects and values the dignity, rights, and diversity of all those who work, study, volunteer, and participate in research across our organization.

 The principles outlined in this guide are a reflection of our values as an institution, and our efforts to remove barriers and biases in order to create a safe, equitable, accessible, diverse and inclusive space for those who conduct research and those who participate in it.

 Gordon DuVal is Director of the Carleton Office of Research Ethics and Chair of the Research Ethics Boards at National Research Council Canada and Bruyère.
 He has spent the past 25 years researching and teaching health law, research ethics and medical ethics at the University of Toronto, at its Joint Centre for Bioethics and Faculties of Law and Medicine, at the US National Institutes of Health, and at the American University College of Law in Washington, DC.
 He was also a fellow at the MacLean Center for Clinical Medical Ethics at the University of Chicago.